flori/ollama_chat/README.md

-/location                       toggle location submission /voice( change)                 toggle voice output or change the voice /list [n]                       list the last n / all conversation exchanges /clear                          clear the whole conversation /clobber                        clear the conversation and collection /drop [n]                        drop the last n exchanges, defaults to 1 /model                          change the model /system                         change system prompt (clears conversation) /regenerate                     the last answer message
+/location                       toggle location submission /voice( change)                 toggle voice output or change the voice /list [n]                       list the last n / all conversation exchanges /clear( messages|links|history) clear the all messages, links, or the chat history (defaults to messages) /clobber                        clear the conversation, links, and collection /drop [n]                       drop the last n exchanges, defaults to 1 /model                          change the model /system                         change system prompt (clears conversation) /regenerate                     the last answer message